 Bouddi National Park – the national park is 15 minutes by car.
-If you like bushwalking, I have written a page here on the best walks in Bouddi National Park.
+If you like bushwalking, here are the best walks in Bouddi National Park.
 Also, check out some of the hidden beaches and Marie Byles Lookout.

-For a hotel-style accommodation metres from the beach and shops, we recommend Copacabana Shores.
-They have studios suites and family-friendly townhouses with fully-equipped kitchens.
-There’s also a swimming pool.
+For a hotel-style accommodation, check out Copacabana Shores.
+It's metres from the beach and shops and there's a swimming pool.
 Prices start from $139.
-Check rates & availability here.
+Check availability & rates here.